 As part of the upgrade, seven corners have been modified - with two removed entirely - bringing the total number of turns down to just 14!

-There is no doubt the Formula 1® Rolex Australian Grand Prix 2022 will push drivers to the limit, delivering high-speed action like never before.
+There is no doubt the Formula 1® Australian Grand Prix 2022 will push drivers to the limit, delivering high-speed action like never before.